osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

-# Overview
+# Introduction

 This page explains how to create publishers and subscriber to Gazebo topics in javascript using GazeboJs.
+Publish / Subscribe is teh communication pattern used between the Gazebo server and its clients.

-### Project setup
+## Project setup

 Launch Gazebo in a separate terminal and verify that the simulation is running (Sim Time increases):